rubencaro/bolt/README.md

 * `task`: the name of the task, also of the module and the file defining it.
 The only mandatory.
 * `timeout`: timeout for the task to end.
 Default is 300 secs.
-* `dispatched`: boolean indicating whether Bolt started processing that task.
+* `dispatched`: boolean, whether Bolt started processing that task.
 * `success`: when defined, indicates the result of the execution.
 * `ex`, `backtrace`: failure details when the task fails.
 * `email`: email recipient for the notification emails.
 Defaults to `tech+bolt at elpulgardelpanda.com`.
 * `run_at`: timestamp for the start of the task.
 When it exists, task will not be started by Bolt until it's in the past.
+* `persist`: boolean, don't remove the task after it's done
+* `finished`: boolean, whether Bolt ended processing that task (only makes sense if `persist`...).
+* `silent`: don't send notifications, save data in the task for further process

 You are free to add as many fields as mongo can support.
 They will be passed along to yout task.